Highburton C.E. First Academy

 Implementation

-As advocated by the Code of Practice, Highburton CE (VC) First School has a graduated response to the identification and education of children with SEND.
+As advocated by the Code of Practice, Highburton CE First Academy has a graduated response to the identification and education of children with SEND.
 This incorporates universal provision, SEN Support and higher needs provision through Education and Health Care Plans (EHCPs).

 Universal Provision is through quality first teaching which is the first step in responding to children who have SEND.
 This incorporates some interventions and strategies to support learning.
 Interventions at Universal Level may be recorded on Support Plans and Record of Interventions sheet which identify group targets and strategies to support learning.

 Effective collaboration with specialist services contributes to the: assess, plan, do, review cycle for the children with SEND.
-At Highburton CE (VC) First School, there is regular partnership working with the Educational Psychology Service, Specialist Support Teaching Service, Speech and Language Therapy and the Mental Health Support Team.
+At Highburton CE First Academy, there is regular partnership working with the Educational Psychology Service, Specialist Support Teaching Service, Speech and Language Therapy and the Mental Health Support Team.

 EHCPs identify the specific needs, outcomes and provision for individual pupils with SEND who require support beyond what the school can offer.
 They receive additional support that can be provided using high needs funding made available through the EHCP.